VasigAG/VasigAG/README.md

 # Hey, I'm **Vasig**

 I'm an 18-year-old student diving deep into mathematics, physics and computation.
+In a very interesting phase of my life.

 **What I wanna Do:**
-- Exploring math, physics, machine learning, quantum computing, and computational theory
+- Explore math, physics, machine learning, quantum computing, and computational theory
-- Obsessing over perfection in problem-solving and creative agency
+- Obsess over perfection in deep understanding of the universe, creative agency and problem solving.

 **Other Interests:**
 - Human behavior, psychology, and the nature of intelligence and consciousness
-- Music theory, guitar, and piano
+- Music theory, sound production, guitar and piano

-**Currently Working On:**
-- Solving life's shits.
-- Structuring my own knowledge base for long-term retention

 **Philosophy:**
 I like to think of life as a game with a difficulty I chose before coming in so if things gets difficult, it's probably because I have already completed all the easy levels long back.
-The quit button is disabled, despite the best thing I can do is to quit.
+The quit button is disabled, despite the best thing I could do right now do is to quit.
 Curiosity with depth drives me, and I admire those who challenge the limits of understanding.

 📧 [Email Me](mailto:agvasig19@gmail.com)